SBF-baptista/LPA/README.md

 - `POST /api/firmware/run` – run a firmware command on a device
 - `POST /api/images/upload` – upload an assembly image for a device
+- `GET /api/devices/{serial}/history` – list tests and images for a device